 However, they have not carried this design over to the D600, where their position and angle are something in-between the D800 and D7000.

-• The AF mode switches on the D600 and D800 are identical, featuring only two positions (AF, M), plus a central AF area mode selector button (which works in combination with the main and secondary command dials) while the previous generation D700, D300S and D3X, amongst others, have three (C, S, M), while the area mode is selected with a switch on the camera back.
+• The AF mode switches on the D600 and D800 are identical, featuring only two positions (AF, M), plus a central AF area mode selector button (which works in combination with the main and secondary command dials) while the previous generation D700, D300S and D3X, among others, have three (C, S, M), while the area mode is selected with a switch on the camera back.

 This dual button design was first introduced on the D90, and has now been carried over to all recent Nikon models from the D7K up, including the D4.